Triston Casas Player Props: Red Sox vs. Mariners

 - Casas is hitting .253 with 15 doubles, two triples, 16 home runs and 48 walks.

-- He has hit a long ball in 15 games this season (16.5%), leaving the park in 4.7% of his trips to the dish.
+- He has hit a home run in 16.3% of his games this year, and 4.6% of his trips to the plate.

-- In 29.7% of his games this year, Casas has notched at least one RBI.
-In 12 of those games (13.2%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.
+- Casas has driven in a run in 27 games this year (29.3%), including 12 games with more than one RBI (13.0%).
+He has also driven in three or more of his team's runs in one contest.

-- He has scored in 39 of 91 games this season, and more than once 7 times.
+- In 42.4% of his games this year, he has scored at least once.
+And he's had seven games with multiple runs (7.6%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.